passivestar/substance-tools/README.md

 # Usage

 - Specify the path to Substance Painter in the addon preferences
 - Place objects you want to texture into their own separate collection and give them a material.
-You can link objects to collection instead of moving if you hold ctrl when you drag them in the outliner
+You can link objects to collection instead of moving if you hold ctrl when you drag them in the outliner.
+This way you can have one texture set for multiple objects, useful for small props!
 - Export your file to FBX with batching by collection enabled
 - Select the collection you want to texture in the outliner
-- Press `Open Collection in Painter`
+- Press `Open [Collection Name] in Painter`
 - In Substance Painter, first press `Ctrl+S` to save the `.spp` file
 - Make sure exported textures start with the texture set name, like this: `$textureSet_diff(_$colorSpace)(.$udim)`
 - When you're done, export textures in substance, and press `Load Painter Textures` in Blender.
 Make sure you have `Node Wrangler` addon enabled.